adeweaver/docs/src/oss/python/integrations/tools/writer.mdx

 ---
-title: Writer Tools
+title: WRITER Tools
 ---

-This guide provides a quick overview for getting started with Writer [tools](https://python.langchain.com/docs/concepts/tools/).
-For detailed documentation of all Writer features and configurations head to the [Writer docs](https://dev.writer.com/home).
+This guide provides a quick overview for getting started with WRITER [tools](https://python.langchain.com/docs/concepts/tools/).
+For detailed documentation of all WRITER features and configurations head to the [WRITER docs](https://dev.writer.com/home).

 ## Overview